HenriquesLab/DL4MicEverywhere/docs/GUI_USER_GUIDE.md

      width="40%"
      height="40%" />

-## Select a local notebook instead of the one provided on the `configuration.yaml`:
+## Select a local notebook:

-Similar to the `configuration.yaml` file selection, you can select a `.ipynb` notebook that follows the ZeroCostDL4Mic structure:
+Similar to the `configuration.yaml` file selection, you can select a `.ipynb` notebook instead of the one provided on the `configuration.yaml` that follows the ZeroCostDL4Mic structure:

 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/NOTEBOOK.png"
      alt="Select the local notebook"